 If you would like additional information about the latest areas of research regarding melanoma, explore these related items that take you outside of this guide:

 - To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

-- Review research announced at ASCO’s recent scientific meetings by reading these easy-to-understand summaries or by listening to a short podcast led by an ASCO expert in melanoma.
+- Review research announced at ASCO’s recent scientific meetings about advances in the treatment of melanoma, especially for metastatic disease, by reading these easy-to-understand summaries or by listening to a short podcast led by an ASCO expert in melanoma.

 - Visit ASCO’s CancerProgress.Net website to learn more about the historical pace of research for melanoma.
 Please note this link takes you to a separate ASCO website.